 Apply a small amount of reptile-specific leather cleaner to a clean cloth, about the size of a pea.
 Work it across the surface in gentle circular motions, following the natural contour of the scales.

 The cleaner will lift embedded oils and body residue that accumulate from daily handling.
-Pay particular attention to the areas around the card slots and the spine of the wallet, which receive the most wear.
+Pay particular attention to areas around the card slots and the spine of the wallet, which receive the most wear.

 Step 5: Allow to Dry Naturally